 Also known as T-bone collisions, this type of accident often occurs at intersections when an individual violates a red light.
 Either driver may be at fault in this situation and it sometimes can be difficult to determine the negligent party.

 If you have been involved in a car collision, it’s important to seek legal representation.
-An experienced auto accident attorney in Las Vegas can advise you on your rights and guide you through a complicated legal process.
+An experienced attorney in Las Vegas can advise you on your rights and guide you through a complicated legal process.
 Having a motivated attorney on your side can make a big difference in getting the maximum compensation.